sogno-platform/clonemap/docs/repo.md

 ## `deployments` - Kubernetes

-This folder contains the yaml file required to start cloneMAP on a Kubernetes cluster.
+This folder contains a single yaml file required to start cloneMAP on a Kubernetes cluster.

 ## `docs` - documentation